tonyedwardspz/tonyedwardspz/blog/_posts/2023/2023-03-22-imagination-unleashed.md

 image: /assets/images/2023/imagination-unleashed.jpg
 ---

-Today I attended [Screen Cornwall's](https://www.screencornwall.com/) Imagination unleashed event, hosted at the Hall for Cornwall.
+Today I attended the Imagination unleashed event after being pointed towards it by [Screen Cornwall](https://www.screencornwall.com/), hosted at the Hall for Cornwall.
 It promised to bring together the CreaTech industry in the county for a day of shared insights, splitting the day between schools in the morning and grown-ups in the afternoon.
 It was a huge success.

 > CreaTech is a term broadly used to characterise the role of technology-driven innovation in the creative industries.